-The HND Photography at Leicester College is a two-year, vibrant, industry-focused course delivered by highly qualified, experienced staff with the intention to prepare students to enter the world of professional photography.
-It offers a cost-effective alternative to traditional degree courses with the emphasis on preparing students to work in a commercial environment.
+The HND Photography at Leicester College is a vibrant, industry-focused 2-year degree level course, delivered by highly qualified, experienced staff with the intention to prepare you to enter the world of professional photography.
+It offers a cost-effective alternative to traditional degree courses with the emphasis on preparing you to work in a commercial environment.

-This course takes place at St Margaret’s Campus, where our excellent photography facilities contain darkrooms, professional studios, and digital imaging suites that will allow you to explore and develop your photographic techniques and understanding.
+This course takes place in our excellent photography facilities contain darkrooms, professional studios, and digital imaging suites that will allow you to explore and develop your photographic techniques and understanding.
 Learning takes place through lectures, workshops, live client briefs and via our online environments that you can access remotely to support your learning.
 The Student Adobe Creative Suite subscription and some photographic materials are included within the course fee.

 Successful completion of the first year will result in the achievement of the Higher National Certificate in Photography.
-This achievement will allow learner registration onto the Higher National Diploma in Photography.
+This achievement will allow registration onto the Higher National Diploma in Photography in year 2.